-RFR is a formal procedure involving service of a notice that informs tenants of the landlord's intentions to dispose of the freehold and provides them with time to consider the offer.
-Once RFR notice has been served the landlord must allow the leaseholders a period of two months to consider the terms of the offer before he is able to offer the freehold to a third party.
-He is not able to sell it on different terms to those offered to the leaseholders
+RFR is a formal notice that informs tenants of the landlord's intentions to dispose of the freehold and provides them with time to consider the offer.
+Once RFR has been served the landlord cannot sell the freehold or offer it to a third party on different terms to what has been offered to the tenants.

-If the landlord sells the freehold without offering RFR to the qualifying tenants, it is considered a criminal offence.
+If the landlord sells the freehold without offering the RFR to tenants, it is considered a criminal offence.
 In this instance tenants can serve a notice on the new owner demanding details of the transaction, including the price paid.
-Tenants can then take action to force the new owner to sell to them at the price they paid.
+Tenants can then take action to force the new owner to sell to them at the price he paid.